-- A. Promote the values and benefits of landscapes while recognizing the need to invest water and other resources as efficiently as possible: - B. Establish a structure for designing, installing, and maintaining water-efficient landscapes in new projects; - C. Establish provisions for water management practices and water waste prevention for established landscapes; - D. Promote the control of stormwater pollutants and manage increases in stormwater runoff and volume; and - E. The purpose of this chapter is to Provide landscaping development standards, in the context of water as a limited resource and the need to promote the conservation and efficient use of water particularly in terms of irrigation and water conservation measures, and storm water management techniques while enhancing the aesthetic appearance of the city, consistent with the policy direction of the City of San Pablo General Plan.
+- A. Promote the values and benefits of landscapes while recognizing the need to invest water and other resources as efficiently as possible; - B. Establish a structure for designing, installing, and maintaining water-efficient landscapes in new projects; - C. Establish provisions for water management practices and water waste prevention for established landscapes; - D. Promote the control of stormwater pollutants and manage increases in stormwater runoff and volume; and - E. Provide landscaping development standards, in the context of water as a limited resource and the need to promote the conservation and efficient use of water particularly in terms of irrigation and water conservation measures, and storm water management techniques while enhancing the aesthetic appearance of the city, consistent with the policy direction of the City of San Pablo General Plan.

 Landscaping requirements described below shall be coordinated with storm water pollution control measures of Chapter 8.40, Storm Water Management and Discharge Control, and Chapter 12.16, Tree, Shrubs and Plants in Public Places.
-These regulations are intended to comply with the requirements of California
+These regulations are intended to comply with the requirements of California Government Code of Regulations, Title 23, Division 2, Chapter 2.7 for a "water efficient landscape"

-Government Code of Regulations, Title 23, Division 2, Chapter 2.7 for a "water efficient landscape ordinance".
-Compliance with this chapter does not guarantee compliance with other state and federal law, including but not limited to Fish and Wildlife Department requirements, and Fish and Game Department requirements, and Bay Area Water Quality Control Board requirements.
+ordinance".
+Compliance with this chapter does not guarantee compliance with other state and federal law, including but not limited to Fish and Wildlife Department requirements.

-17.48.020.040 Applicability.
+17.48.040 Applicability.